 1. Evaluate Your Existing Content and Community Strategies

-The first step is to be brutally honest with yourself and find out why the social media presence of your business becomes inactive.
-Was it lack of time or absence of a solid strategy or frustration because you never got any results that led you to abandon all activity?
-Having clarity about the reason will help you stay on track when you start afresh.
+The first step is to be brutally honest with yourself and find out why the social media presence of your business has become inactive.
+Was it lack of time, absence of a solid strategy, or frustration because you never got any results that led you to abandon all activity?
+Clarifying the reason will help you stay on track when you start afresh.

-Take note of which existing pieces of content generated engagement from your followers, and whether or not you’ve maintained a consistent brand voice throughout your posting history.
+Take note of which existing content generated engagement from your followers and whether or not you’ve maintained a consistent brand voice throughout your posting history.
 Continue any tactics that have worked in the past while implementing new strategies like asking your followers questions, employing diverse content types, familiarizing yourself with new features like social video on your platforms, and responding to comments from your fans.

-Reply to any comments you receive on the new posts and harness the momentum.
+Reply to your comments on the new posts and harness the momentum.
 Also, use social listening to monitor brand mentions and stay engaged with your followers.
 Tracking the performance of your posts consistently can help you make improvements.

 2. Market Community-First With User-Generated Content (UGC)

 Use your social profiles to encourage followers to share posts related to your products or brand — you can even create a brand hashtag to keep track of this content as it’s posted.
 Incentivize fans by featuring UGC on your brand’s profile, or hold a social media contest to reward submissions.
-It’s also worth it to look into a CRM platform like Pixlee to automatically collect and publish UGC across your most impactful marketing channels like email and website displays in addition to social media.
+It’s also worth it to look into a CRM platform like Pixlee to automatically collect and publish UGC across your most impactful marketing channels like email, website displays, and social media.

 3. Delete Duplicate or Inactive Accounts

-You may also spot several unofficial accounts set up either by employees who were in charge of social media activity previously, or by spammers.
-So make sure to perform a thorough search for your brand on all the major social networks and weed out all fake accounts.
+You may also spot several unofficial accounts set up either by employees in charge of social media activity or by spammers.
+So thoroughly search for your brand on all the major social networks and weed out all fake accounts.
 This process is another form of social listening.

 4. Use Influencers to Create Buzz Around Your Social Revival

 Most marketers know influencer marketing is hugely beneficial in boosting brand awareness on social media.
-Begin by finding the right one — whether that’s investing in an ambassador program (a longer-term partnership, often with more than one individual), micro-influencers, or a larger creator — and building a relationship with them.
+Begin by finding the right one — whether investing in an ambassador program (a longer-term partnership, often with more than one individual), micro-influencers, or a more extensive creator — and build a relationship with them.
 Pixlee’s Influencer Marketing platform also allows brands to discover influencers whose audience and values align with your brand’s.

 Once you’ve found the right influencer, work with them to create a campaign surrounding your brand’s return to social media.
-You may choose to contract them for a one-off post about a product, or design a more involved campaign like a social media contest to spread awareness about your brand account.
-However you choose to spark engagement and impressions for your brand account, make sure you give the influencer creative freedom — after all, they know their audience best.
+You may contact them for a one-off post about a product or design a more involved campaign, like a social media contest, to spread awareness about your brand account.
+However, if you choose to spark engagement and impressions for your brand account, give the influencer creative freedom — after all, they know their audience best.